leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

 #### 4. Total Sales Revenue by Category & Product_Names
 * The bulk of Shopee sales from the 4 countries are generated from home related products.
 Approximately 67% of the total Sales are from Home Décor, Home Furniture and Kitchen Appliances.
 * When drilling down by product name, the top 10 products are home-related products with total sales in the range of $22 million to $24 million.
 On the other hand, total sales from other products like Electronic Devices and Apparel are around $10 million and below.
-* When drilling down by country, the top 10 products across the four countries are similar in terms of total sales.
+* When filter by country, the top 10 products across the four countries are similar in terms of total sales.

 #### 5. Sum of Quantity by Product_Names
 * Apparel has highest sales quantity at 90K, followed by Home Décor at 54K.
 The rest of the products have quantities under 30K.